pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

 The western side of the park is less visited than Keswick or Ambleside, which means quieter walks, easier parking, and fewer moments of your dog trying to introduce itself to every passing family.
 Coniston Water allows dogs to swim freely, and the Coppermines Valley above the village offers dramatic fell walking without the crowds of the central fells.

 Hawkshead’s a pretty village with narrow streets that does get busy in summer, but the surrounding countryside is excellent for walking, and Grizedale Forest between Hawkshead and Coniston has miles of trails through managed woodland where dogs can be off-lead.
-If your dog’s recall is more of a polite suggestion than a command, the enclosed forest paths are more forgiving than open fell.
+If your dog’s recall is more of a polite suggestion than a command, the enclosed forest paths are more forgiving than open fell, one more reason Hawkshead features on so many lists of pet-friendly cottages Lake District first-timers are pointed towards.

 Ullswater and Patterdale feel wilder than the rest.
 Patterdale’s a small village at the southern end of the lake, and from there you can walk up Helvellyn via Striding Edge, though that’s a serious scramble that requires your dog to be confident on exposed rock.
 Not one for the Dachshund.
 Gentler walks along the lake shore and through Glenridding are there for days when you want scenery without the adrenaline, and the Ullswater Steamer allows dogs on board, which opens up linear walks where you take the boat one way and walk back.
 Your dog will spend the boat journey with their nose into the wind, looking like a furry figurehead.